actions/actions-runner-controller/README.md

 **Benefits of this metric**
 1. Supports named repositories allowing you to restrict the runner to a specified set of repositories server side.
-2. Scales quickly (within the bounds of the syncPeriod) as it will spin up the number of runners based on the depth of the workflow queue
+2. Scales the runner count based on the actual queue depth of the jobs meaning a more 1:1 scaling of runners to queued jobs.
 3. Like all scaling metrics, you can manage workflow allocation to the RunnerDeployment through the use of [Github labels](#runner-labels).

 **Drawbacks of this metric**
 1. Repositories must be named within the scaling metric, maintaining a list of repositories may not be viable in larger environments or self-serve environments.
-2. May not scale quick enough for some users needs
+2. May not scale quick enough for some users needs.
+This metric is pull based and so the queue depth is polled as configured by the sync period, as a result scaling performance is bound by this sync period meaning there is a lag to scaling activity.
 3. Relatively large amounts of API requests required to maintain this metric, you may run in API rate limiting issues depending on the size of your environment and how aggressive your sync period configuration is